Skip to main content

 🔍 How to Spot a Phishing Attempt

-• Check the sender’s email address: The actual address may be suspicious, even if the name looks right.
+• Check the sender’s email address: Even if the name looks right, the actual address may be suspicious.

 • Look for grammar and spelling mistakes: Many phishing emails are poorly written.

-• Hover over links: See where they lead before clicking.
+• Hover over links: See where they really lead before clicking.

 • Urgent or threatening language: Be cautious of messages that pressure you to act quickly.